 Reconnecting Asia is the first effort to map the evolution of Asia’s infrastructure network at the project level.
-The project’s coverage includes five infrastructure types – roads, railways, seaports, intermodal facilities, and power plants – active between 2006 and today.
-As current projects develop and new projects emerge, coverage will be updated and extended.
+The project’s coverage includes seven infrastructure types–roads, railways, seaports, intermodal facilities, power plants, transmission, and pipelines–active between 2006 and today.

 These infrastructure types were selected for their importance in shaping patterns of commerce and connectivity.
 Domestically, roads typically account for the majority of freight activity in many countries.
 Historically, railways have figured prominently in national integration projects, and perhaps more than other major infrastructure projects, have been used for both commercial and strategic purposes.
 The majority of international trade travels by sea, with ports and intermodal facilities providing a vital link between these maritime flows and land-based distribution networks.
 Finally, power plants generate electricity, a function that is directly correlated with levels of economic activity.